With the new law coming, Saudi Arabia will soon be a top pick for foreigners who want to invest in real estate.

 Direct ownership is not the only way to own a place in KSA.

-Foreigners can also invest in Saudi Arabian real estate through joint ventures or partnerships with Saudi nationals or entities.
+Foreigners can also invest in Saudi Arabian real estate through joint ventures or partnership agreements with Saudi nationals or licensed Saudi entities.
+These arrangements are still common in 2025, especially for commercial and mixed-use real estate projects.

 Leasing options, such as long-term leases or long-term leaseholds, are also available.
-It’s not really ownership but it helps if you want to settle long-term in the Kingdom.
+It is not technically ownership, but it remains a practical solution if you want to settle long-term in the Kingdom while complying with current property regulations.

-Finally, there is the Nitaqat program in Saudi Arabia, which promotes hiring locals and reducing joblessness among Saudis.
-Companies are grouped by how many Saudis they hire and get rewards or penalties.
-This program also affects how foreigners can own property, as companies that hire more Saudis might make it easier for their foreign employees to own homes.
+Finally, there is the Nitaqat program in Saudi Arabia, which promotes hiring locals and reducing unemployment among Saudis.
+Companies are classified based on how many Saudis they employ and receive rewards or restrictions depending on their category.
+This program continues to affect how foreigners can own property, because companies with a higher Nitaqat rating may make it easier for foreign employees to access housing benefits, long-term leases, and potentially improved approval conditions related to owning a home.

 Gulf nationals